Academic Foundation Training Programmes in the West Midlands Deanery

 You will undergo Annual Review of Competence Progression with your Clinical and Academic Supervisor.
 The latest version of the Gold Guide - A Reference Guide for Postgraduate Specialty Training in the UK - includes the relevant forms and lots of general information.
 The Report on Academic Trainee's Progress form should be completed a month in advance of the ARCP meeting.

 A modest fund is available to support Academic Foundation Year trainees attendance/presentation at appropriate meetings to pursue their research interests and develop their academic profile.
 Allocation of funding will be considered on a case by case basis and will be limited to ensure everyone potentially has some financial support.
-Applications should be submitted on the Application for Funding Form to Adele Kenny and signed by Prof Charles Hutchinson.
-You will need to complete the detailed university expenses claim form and attach it to your funding form.
-Provide them both to Adele Kenny, IAT Administrator.
+Applications should be submitted on the Application for Funding Form to Adele Kenny and signed by Associate Clinical Professor Joyce Yeung.
+If approved, further to the spend you will need to complete the detailed university expenses claim form and attach it to your funding form and provide them both to Adele Kenny, IAT Administrator.